 But all is not roses…

 The Well’s disadvantage is that metadata has to be shared manually.
-If a team is often ingesting many new sound effects to a library shared by a large team of editors, then they will quickly tire of going to each machine and importing many TSVs.
-This may be an advantage in some people’s eyes: your copy of The Well is specific to you, and you can guard it from getting too big.
+If a team is often ingesting many new sound effects to a library shared by a large team of editors, then they will quickly tire of going to each machine and importing many TSVs or TWBs.
+However, this may be an advantage in some people’s eyes: your copy of The Well is specific to you, and you can guard it from getting too big.

-The Well is not for everyone, but for the right person it will be a good solution, or at least another Swiss army knife for your toolset!
+The Well is not for everyone, but for the right situations it will be a good solution, or at least another Swiss army knife for your toolset.

 More to come?

 This page is a stub.
 If time permits or someone volunteers to write some tutorials, the Help section may expand in the future.
 But nothing beats poking around the software yourself. ;o)